HOME

 7. Herman Jensen, brother-in-law, age 17, born in Denmark.
 Mother and father both Danish.
 Immigrated in 1893.
 Working as a drill press operator for an electrical works.

-Questions: Why were Frederick, Henry and Herman living with Louie and Gertrude and not with their parents?
+Questions: This is basically a household of teenagers.
+Why were Frederick Kettler, Henry Kettler and Herman Jenses living with Louie and Gertrude and not with Hanna and Johannus Jensen?

 The 1915 New Jersey State Census